mochi-hpc-experiments/margo-tutorial-exercises/README.md

 ## Initial setup

 For most people, the docker container will be the most straightforward way to set up your environment.
 You don't have to use docker if you already have a way to set up a mochi environment (e.g. spack).

 ### Setting up with Docker
 TODO: instructions for setting up the docker container.

 ### Setting up manually

-The tutorial depends on the following Mochi packages:
-- margo
+Exercises 1 and 2 of the tutorial depends on the `margo` package.
+Exercise 3 depends on `bedrock` (and its dependencies).

 ## Exercise 1: simple RPC and RDMA using Margo